How often to give your newborn a bath

 - Empty the bath water.

-It’s normal for newborns to find bath time distressing at first.
-But most babies quickly learn to like bath time.
-To help your baby enjoy bath time, you can try placing your hand gently on baby’s tummy.
+To help your baby enjoy bath time, you can try placing your hand gently on their tummy.
+You can also place a warm wet washcloth on their chest and tummy.
 This can help your baby feel safe and secure in the bath.

-If your baby doesn’t like baths, do a ‘top and tail’ bath one day and a proper bath the next.
-By around three months, it’s likely your baby will love the bath.
+If your baby doesn’t like baths, give them a ‘top and tail’ bath one day and a proper bath the next.
+Generally, babies get used to baths by around three months.